This article explains how to use the Product Mapper modeling & instrumentation tool.

 You can visit the page being tracked and then navigate to the Audience Explorer page to ensure that the newly identified feature is being tracked.

 If two or more UI elements of your application have the same name, you must instrument your strategy to hold the full path of the UI element.
-This process must be performed carefully as any typographical error in the name of any element in the hierarchical structure can prevent tracking of your element.
+This process must be performed carefully as any typographical error in the name of any element in the hierarchical structure can prevent the tracking of your element.

-When you map elements in hierarchical structure, Gainsight PX Analytics automatically rolls up the data from lower levels to higher levels.
+When you map elements in a hierarchical structure, Gainsight PX Analytics automatically rolls up the data from lower levels to higher levels.